Emergency Dentist — Houston, TX

 Same-Day Pain-Relieving Treatment for Dental Emergencies

 Dental emergencies always happen at the most shocking and least convenient moments possible.
 In those situations, it’s important to try to be prepared, which is why we suggest that all of our patients have our phone number in their cellphone so they can quickly get ahold of us.
 Even if we’re not open, there will be a number for you to call that will connect you with Dr. Johnson on our voicemail.
-We’ll work quickly and effectively to provide you with the pain-relieving, reliable emergency dentsitry in our Houston, TX dental office that you need in these overwhelming situations.
+We’ll work quickly and effectively to provide you with the pain-relieving, reliable emergency dentistry in our Houston, TX dental office that you need in these overwhelming situations.
 We provide same-day pain-relieving treatment for dental emergencies, so don’t hesitate to give us a call!

-Why Choose Downtown Houston Dental for Emergency Dentistry?
+Why Choose Downtown Houston Dental for Emergency Dental Care?

 - In-Network with Most Dental Insurance Plans